jomaway/typst-gentle-clues/lib/clues.typ

   /// Content inside the body.
   /// -> content
   content,
   /// The title of the clue.
-If `none` the header is ommited.
+If `none` the header is omitted.
   /// ```example
   /// #clue(title:"My title")[Some important content.]
   /// ```